twowaits/SDE-Interview-Questions/Microsoft/README.md

 - Find the lowest common ancestor of a binary tree which has links to its parents.
 - Partition an array into two disjoit subsets so that they have minimum absolute difference of their sums.
 - Calculate Height of a Binary Tree.
+- Given an un-directed graph, find if the graph contains any cycle.
+- Find if an array is subset of another array.
+- Suggest DS for text prediction and spell check.
+Follow up to this were -
+    1. Write the implementation of Trie.
+    2. How can you reduce the space complexity of Trie?
 <br/>

 <i><u name="dbms">DBMS</u></i>